towersvault/shinpokered/README.md

 - Binoculars can no longer pause the overworld by holding A from the wrong side
 - Applied the pokeyellow fix for in-game trade evolutions
 - Can no longer get blocked at the cinnabar gym door
+- Tweaked the fly menu to be more responsive and snappy

 #Bugfixes